String correlators on $\text{AdS}_3$: Analytic structure and dual CFT: Limits of the unflowed four-point function

 We also want to review the pole structure of Liouville correlators, since we use it several times in the present paper.
 The poles that we discuss are the so-called bulk-poles \cite{Aharony:2004xn}.
 They are simplest to understand from the functional integral of Liouville theory:\footnote{Strictly speaking the coupling constant should read $\mu_\text{DOZZ}$ instead of $\nu$.
 The two are related by \eqref{eq:nu muDOZZ relation} and this does not matter for the following discussion.}

 There is a standard argument \cite{Knizhnik:1988ak} (known as KPZ scaling) that determines the dependence of a correlation function on $\nu$.
 For this, we note that $\nu$ can be entirely removed from the path integral by shifting $\phi =\phi_0-\frac{1}{2b} \log(\nu)$.
-Most terms on the right-hand side are invariant under this shift, but we get the overall factor \be \nu^{\frac{1}{2b}(Q_{\text L} \chi-2\sum_i \alpha_i)}\ , \ee where $\chi$ is the Euler characteristic that enters via the Gauss-Bonnet theorem.
+Most terms on the right-hand side are invariant under this shift, but we get the overall factor

+where $\chi$ is the Euler characteristic that enters via the Gauss-Bonnet theorem.
 This matches with the $\nu$-dependence that we get from the DOZZ formula \eqref{eq:DOZZ formula}.

+The path integral also tells us the location of the poles.
+For this, one has to analyse the convergence of the path integral.
+For $\phi \to \infty$, the action is dominated by the term $\mathrm{e}^{2b \phi}$ and assuming $\nu>0$, the action becomes very large in this regime, which leads to a converging answer.
+The dangerous regime is $\phi \to -\infty$.
+Assume that $\phi \sim \phi_0$, where $\phi_0$ is constant.
+Then the path integral over the constant mode becomes